-This is a treat and all visitors are made to feel welcome.
-We provide afternoon tea and light lunches, and we sell plants and home produce.
+Visiting the Garden: this is a treat and all visitors are made to feel welcome.
+We provide afternoon tea and light lunches for private visits, and we sell plants and home produce.
 See the Opening and Contact page for more information.

 In 2011 The Galloping Gardener asked "is this the smallest botanical garden in Britain" and described it as "a magical world of plant wizardry" She chose it as one of her gardens of the year.

-The garden was featured in Amateur Gardening 4th February 2012 and Sussex Life magazine ran a nice feature on the Garden in 2015
+The garden was featured in Amateur Gardening 4th February 2012.

 In 2017 visitors started writing reviews about the garden on Trip Advisor see link to read the reviews and to get a flavour of what other people thought about the garden and hospitality.